Four

 7. YouTube Videos

-Our website may feature content, such as videos, from the YouTube platform.
-This service is operated by Google Ireland Limited, Gordon House, Barrow Street, Dublin 4, Ireland (“Google Ltd.”), which is a subsidiary of Google LLC., 1600 Amphitheatre Parkway, Mountain View, CA 94043, USA (“Google”).
+Our website may include embedded content (such as videos) from the video platform YouTube.
+This service is provided by Google Ireland Limited, Gordon House, Barrow Street, Dublin 4, Ireland (“Google Ireland”), a subsidiary of Google LLC, 1600 Amphitheatre Parkway, Mountain View, CA 94043, USA (“Google”).

 8. Google Maps